Operation Berlin (Atlantic): West Africa

 From 22 February the German ships sailed south.
-They refuelled from the tankers Ermland and Fredric Breme between 26 and 28 February and then turned to the south-east.
+They refuelled from the tankers Ermland and Frederic Breme between 26 and 28 February and then turned to the south-east.
 The ships searched for a SL convoy that Lütjens expected to encounter on 5 March, but without success.
-The admiral hoped to use the battleships' aircraft to aid the search, but two of the three were unserviceable and beyond repair and the other was mechanically unreliable.
-The next day the battle group rendezvoused with the German submarine U-124 off west Africa.
+The Seekriegsleitung had neglected to inform Dönitz about the movements of the battleships, so when in the night of 5 March U-124 stumbled upon Scharnhorst and Gneisenau, she prepared to attack.
+But as the battleships were lacking the destroyer escort which was standard for British battleships, U-124 first sent a sighting report and asked confirmation from Dönitz.
+Intercepting these communications, the battleships started zigzagging at high speed and disappeared.
+In the morning of 6 March Gneisenau transferred her damaged seaplane by aircraft crane to Scharnhorst.
+One of the three seaplanes of Scharnhorst was damaged as well and the idea was to use parts of the one seaplane to repair to other.
+During the afternoon the battle group rendezvoused with the German submarine U-124.
 The submarine's commander, Kapitänleutnant Georg-Wilhelm Schulz, provided Lütjens with information about the situation in the area.